Have you ever wondered what foods you can and cannot dehydrate? Here’s a practical list from Mom with a PREP.

 Cheese – Yes, you can dehydrate cheese.
 BUT, and there’s a big but about it.
 It’s a high-fat content food, that tends to go rancid much more quickly, and shouldn’t be used for long-term storage.
 Better to buy commercially dried cheese to make sure you’re safe.

 Milk – I’m just going to type – read above about dehydrating milk.
-While you’ll see tutorials out there about doing it, unless you’re doing it with 1% or non-fat milk (which at that point, why bother as there is little to no nutritional value in it any longer, anyway between the ultra-pasturization and removal of the good fats) why bother.
+While you’ll see tutorials out there about doing it, unless you’re doing it with 1% or non-fat milk (which at that point, why bother as there is little to no nutritional value in it any longer, anyway between the ultra-pasteurization and removal of the good fats) why bother.
 Here’s a powdered whole milk option for you.

 Foods You Should Not Dehydrate*

 *This food list comes with a BIG caveat.
 Don’t try this at home unless you have studied the proper procedure and storage techniques of these foods.
 Most of the foods here can be dehydrated, but are not recommended for long-term storage.

-Eggs – In general, eggs dehydrate well when you creat a slurry.
-They can be rehydrated for scrambled eggs, but not to replace in most baking/cooking needs.
-And forget trying to create a sunny-side up egg or omelet from your home dehydrated eggs.
+Eggs – In general, eggs dehydrate well when you create a slurry.
+They can be re-hydrated for scrambled eggs, but not to replace in most baking/cooking needs.
+And forget trying to create a sunny-side-up egg or omelet from your home dehydrated eggs.
 A better option is to purchase commercially dehydrated eggs and store them.

 Nuts – You can dehydrate nuts and store them, but the fat content still makes them a short-term shelf item.
 You can store nuts long-term for food storage, but simply soaking them to help with their nutritional content, drying them, and then sticking them on shelf for a few years isn’t going to work.
 There’s a process to follow after the fact.

 Fruit Leathers – Fruit leathers are not for long-term storage.
 And you should never make them using regular white sugar as it can crystallize in the process.